slamora/brackets-wiki/How-to-Use-Brackets.md

 Here is a quick list of some of the settings you can change in these files:

 * **jslint.options**: (default `undefined`) An object with the default options for JSLint (see [the JSLint reference](http://www.jslint.com/lint.html) for a list of these options).
-Options specified directly within a JS file will override this preference on a per-option basis (not automically).
+Options specified directly within a JS file will override this preference on a per-option basis (not automatically).
 * **linting.enabled**: (default `true`) Determines if Code Inspection is on
 * **useTabChar**: (default `false`) True to use tabs instead of spaces
 * **tabSize**: (default `4`) Number of spaces to display for tabs